Southwestern Fars dialects

-Kuhmareyi (کهمرهای) is one of the languages of southwestern Fars.
-It is a cluster of disparate dialects; the one illustrated here is the Davani dialect (Davani: devani; دوانی, transliteration: Davāni) of the village of Davan, 12 kilometers north of Kazerun city in southern Iran.
+Southwestern Fars dialects, or simply Fars dialects, are a cluster of disparate dialects of Fars.
+The one illustrated here is the Davani dialect (Davani: devani; دوانی, transliteration: Davāni) of the village of Davan, 12 kilometers north of Kazerun city in southern Iran.
+Davani is listed as a Persid language distinct from other Southwestern Fars dialects in Windfuhr (2012).
+Details of the Fars dialects are found in Windfuhr (1999).

 Davani had an estimated 1,000 speakers in 2004.